K. Takahashi

 to: semantics-ontology-drift-provenance

-constraint: semantic comparability under drift
+constraint: "semantic comparability under drift"

 - from: foundations-translation-persistence